The Meaning of Reconciliation

 Restitution often figures prominently in concepts of reconciliation, as victims may interpret this as a tangible form of recompense.
 In Hajjah, restitution ranked first, and in Sana’a and Shabwah it was identified as the second-most popular idea of reconciliation.
 Respecting political differences ranked third in Al-Maharah, Al-Dhale’e, Hajjah, Al-Hodeidah and Aden.
 Most individuals will want or seek multiple approaches to reconciliation,,.

-In considering established ideas of transitional justice and its aims, there was remarkably little appetite for the idea of reconciliation based on holding accountable those who had done wrong.
-In no governorate did the idea attract more than 7 per cent support.
+In considering established ideas of transitional justice and its aims, there was remarkably little appetite for reconciliation based on acknowledgment by those who had done wrong (average between 4–8.6 per cent.
 Even the notion that reconciliation might involve dealing with one’s own pain and experience attracted more support in all five governorates.
 While relatively few people overall identified this as the preferred understanding of reconciliation (maximum of 11.6 per cent), it registered fifth out of eight options in eight of the nine governorates, above acknowledgement and remorse in each area.
 Al-Dhale’e is the exception, where acknowledgment scored higher.
 While much more analysis is needed, these figures coincide with a growing perception of the need to take post-war mental health and trauma more seriously.
 Interviewees in Al-Maharah suggested creating programmes and a project to deal with the psychological effects of the war that could also encourage reconciliation among all segments of society.
 When given the opportunity to discuss in a more open format, like the community dialogues and focus groups, participants in most governorates distinguished between intra-Yemeni reconciliation and external reconciliation with and between regional actors.